KINE - Kinesiology (KINE)

 KINE 305 Sport Nutrition

 Credits 3.
 3 Lecture Hours.
 0 Lab Hours.
 Optimal nutritional intake in support of peak performance in sport and dance; food as fuel and which fuels are most important to specific sport/dance activities; the role nutritional supplements can play; fluid balance; weight management for athletes and dancers.
-Prerequisites: NUTR 202 or equivalent or approval of instructor; junior or senior classification.
+Prerequisites: Junior or senior classification.

 KINE 307 Lifespan Motor Development